Frequently Asked Questions

 From outside of British Columbia?

-A $15 Day of Race insurance will be required.
+A $15 Day of Race insurance will be required in you are not a member of TriBC, Alberta Triathlon Association or Triathlon Saskatchewan.
 Please purchase this during registration.

 As with most events there is a no refund, no transfer policy.